CyganTech/ChromeOSGraylogAgent/README.md

 ## Diagnostics Review

-Administrators can inspect the `graylogDiagnostics` collection via the `chrome://extensions` debugging tools or by wiring a configuration surface that reads from `chrome.storage.local`.
+Administrators can inspect the `graylogDiagnostics` collection via the options page, the `chrome://extensions` debugging tools, or by wiring a configuration surface that reads from `chrome.storage.local`.
 Each entry contains a `code`, structured `details`, and an ISO timestamp so on-call responders can correlate failures to Graylog availability or policy rollouts.
+Diagnostics older than 30 days are pruned automatically to honor retention expectations while retaining at most 100 recent entries.

 ## Roadmap